Kichisaburō Nomura: Career

-Admiral
+Admiralty

 On June 1, 1922, Nomura was promoted to rear admiral.
 He served as chief of the 3rd section of the Navy General Staff, followed by Commander of the 1st Expeditionary Fleet, Director of the Education Bureau, and Vice Chief of the Navy General Staff.
 He was promoted to vice admiral on December 1, 1926.
 On June 11, 1930, Nomura became Commander in Chief of the Kure Naval District.
 He was Commander in Chief of the Yokosuka Naval District in December 1930.

-During the First Shanghai Incident in 1932, Nomura was commander of the Imperial Japanese Navy Third Fleet, supporting the Army, which was under the command of Yoshinori Shirakawa.
+During the First Shanghai Incident in 1932, Nomura was commander of the Imperial Japanese Navy Third Fleet, supporting the Army, which was under the command of General Yoshinori Shirakawa.

-In April of that year, a Korean man named Yun Bong-gil detonated a bomb when Nomura and his colleagues were attending the celebration of Emperor Hirohito's birthday at Shanghai's Hongkou Park.
+A few months later in April 1932, a Korean independence activist named Yun Bong-gil threw a bomb at Japanese dignitaries including Nomura while they were attending a celebration of Emperor Hirohito's birthday at Shanghai's Hongkou Park.
 Shirakawa was seriously wounded in the attack and died of his injuries the following month.
 Shigemitsu, the Ambassador to China, lost his right leg, and Nomura was blinded in one eye.

 Nomura was promoted to full admiral on March 1, 1933.
 From 1933 to 1937, Nomura served as Naval Councilor on the Supreme War Council, and retired from active service in 1937.